The nearly three-hour trip when traveling between Portland and Seattle/Tacoma area is far more fun with a few stops along the 160-mile route.

 The gorgeous domed structure of the Washington State Legislature building is a standout landmark, easy to see from I-5 whether you're heading north or south.
-It's well worth the time to actually stop and walk around the lovely structure as well as the surrounding buildings and park-like grounds.
+Designed by architects Walter Wilder and Harry White, the building was built in 1928, and it is well worth the time to stop and walk around the lovely structure as well as the surrounding buildings and park-like grounds.

-There are several wildlife refuges and big parks located right off of I-5.
-They're great places to get out and stretch your legs, let the dog and the kids burn off some energy, and sneak in a little nature time.
-Here are some of your options:
+There are two fantastic wildlife refuges and big parks located right off of I-5.
+These green pockets are great places to get out and stretch your legs, let the dog and the kids burn off some energy, and sneak in a little nature time.

-This 101-acre park at the confluence of the Chehalis and Skookumchuck rivers is home to several historic buildings, including the Borst homestead, schoolhouse, arboretum and Fort Borst Blockhouse.
-It has fields for all manner of sports, facilities for camping and concession stands.
+The Fort Borst Park in Centralia is a 101-acre park at the confluence of the Chehalis and Skookumchuck rivers.
+In addition to the water tributaries, the park is home to several historic buildings, including the Borst homestead, schoolhouse, arboretum, and Fort Borst Blockhouse.
+It has fields for all manner of sports, facilities for camping, and concession stands.

 The Mount St. Helens Visitor Center at Silver Lake, part of Seaquest State Park, is one of the best and most informative of the several visitor centers in the area.

 Located five miles east of the Castle Rock exit, the Silver Lake Visitor Center offers an extraordinary film about the 1981 eruption of Mount St. Helens, fascinating exhibits and artifacts, a bookshop, and an outdoor boardwalk trail.
 On clear days you will see a view of the volcano in the distance.
 This visitor center is approximately 45 miles from Mount St. Helens.